 Preschool Teacher transitioning into University Foreign Language Professor

 Highly dedicated educational professional with over 15 years of hands-on teaching experience.
-Native French speaker with extensive background knowledge in French customs and traditions.
+Native French speaker with extensive background knowledge of French customs and traditions.
 Demonstrated talent for creating exciting and engaging lesson plans utilizing innovative teaching techniques, learning materials, and technology.
 Strong ability to support individual learners and create an educational environment that is supportive and full of positive reinforcement.
 Results-oriented instructor who remains flexible, collaborative, and student-focused to create a memorable academic experience.

 Areas of Expertise or Knowledge Section